Zionist political violence: Jewish insurgency in Mandatory Palestine (1944–1948)

+The Nakba and the 1948 Palestine War

 In February 1947, the British announced that they would end the mandate and withdraw from Palestine and they asked for the arbitration of the United Nations.
-After the vote of the Partition Plan for Palestine on 30 November 1947, civil war broke out in Palestine.
+After the vote on the Partition Plan for Palestine on 30 November 1947, civil war broke out in Palestine.
 Jewish and Arab communities fought each other violently in campaigns of attacks, retaliations, and counter-retaliations which provoked around 800 deaths after two months.
 Arab volunteers entered Palestine to fight alongside the Palestinian Arabs.
 In April, 6 weeks before the termination of the Mandate, the Jewish militias launched wide operations to control the territory dedicated to them by the Partition Plan.
 Many atrocities occurred during this time.
 The Arab population in the mixed cities of Tiberias, Safed, Haifa and Jaffa, as well as Beisan and Acre and in the neighbouring villages, fled or were expelled during this period.
 During the Battle for Jerusalem (1948) where the Jewish community of 100,000 people was besieged, most Arab villages of the Tel Aviv – Jerusalem corridor were captured by Jewish militias and leveled.

 At the beginning of the civil war, the Jewish militias organized several bombing attacks against civilians and military Arab targets.
 On 12 December, Irgun placed a car bomb opposite the Damascus Gate, killing 20 people.
 On 4 January 1948, the Lehi detonated a lorry bomb against the headquarters of the paramilitary Najjada located in Jaffa's Town Hall, killing 15 Arabs and injuring 80.
 During the night between 5 and 6 January, the Haganah bombed the Semiramis Hotel in Jerusalem that had been reported to hide Arab militiamen, killing 24 people.
 The next day, Irgun members in a stolen police van rolled a barrel bomb into a large group of civilians who were waiting for a bus by the Jaffa Gate, killing around 16.
 Another Irgun bomb went off in the Ramla market on February 18, killing 7 residents and injuring 45.
 On 28 February, the Palmah organised a bombing attack against a garage in Haifa, killing 30 people.

-In 1995, Yitzhak Rabin was the Prime Minister of Israel who was assassinated by Yigal Amir after a peace rally.
-Amir had been opposed to Rabin's peace initiative, which included signing the Oslo Accords and withdrawing from the West Bank.
-He believed that Rabin was a rodef, meaning a "pursuer" who endangered Jewish lives, and that he was justified in removing Rabin as a threat to Jews in the territories according to the concept of din rodef ("law of the pursuer"), which is a part of traditional Jewish law.